ryanseys/zuul/README.md

   * Responsible for reporting issues/bugs to Github (https://github.com/ryanseys/zuul/issues)
   * Responsible for the GUI building and testing
   * Responsible for writing tests for their respective class files
+  * Responsbile for writing builder classes and hooking them up to the views and testing of this feature

 ## Changes made for Milestone 1